Master of Arts (M.A.) Major in Mass Communication (Professional Project Option)

 • statement of purpose including a professional narrative discussing how the skills learned in the curriculum featured in the M.A. program will be applied in current or future careers.
 The statement should be no longer than 500 words in length.

-• two letters of recommendation from individuals competent to assess the student’s capacity to pursue graduate education in mass communication.
-Students who did not major in mass communication as an undergraduate student should submit at least one of the two letters from a professor in the student’s undergraduate major.
-Students transferring from another institution should submit at least one of the two letters from a professor in the previous institution.
+• two letters of recommendation from individuals competent to assess the student's capacity to pursue graduate education in mass communication.
+Students who did not major in mass communication as an undergraduate student should submit at least one of the two letters from a professor in the student's undergraduate major.
+Students graduating from another institution, should submit at least one of the two letters from a professor in the previous institution.

 • official TOEFL iBT scores required with a 100 overall